Webinar - Building Relationships Across Higher Education Institutions to Address Racism in the Food System

 The land grant system includes the 1862 (white-led), 1890 (historically Black) and 1994 (Tribal/Indigenous) colleges and universities.
 These land grants, as well as Hispanic Serving Agricultural Colleges and Universities and other public/private higher education institutions all contribute to the advancement of a more sustainable and equitable food system.

-This webinar will use a racial equity lens to provide an overview of the history and policy that developed these institutions and using that same lens, reimagine an asset-based pluralistic model of collaborative research and outreach across these institutions to advance food system sustainability and resiliency.
+This webinar uses a racial equity lens to provide an overview of the history and policy that developed these institutions and using that same lens, reimagines an asset-based pluralistic model of collaborative research and outreach across these institutions to advance food system sustainability and resiliency.

 - Alex Racelis – University of Texas – Rio Grande Valley

 - Mekko Tyner – College of Muscogee Nation